lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 In TypeStream, you have a REPL you can use to quickly verify your code.
 Once you're ready, you run `typestream run <source-code>` and TypeStream will deploy the microservice for you.
-More about the deployment model later.
 In general, it's clear that TypeStream's workflow is more data oriented than application oriented.

 There's one more difference that it's not obvious but pretty profound.
-Let's look at the "core" code in both tech one more time.
+Let's look at the code one more time.
 The Kafka Streams version:

 ```kotlin
 final KStream<String, Book> source = builder.stream("application.books");